 Approximately 4 oz / 200 yards *Worsted Weight * Dyed with Professional-Grade Acid Dyes * Lightly Variegated Monochromatic *

 Cormo + Rambouillet wool * Limited Edition *

-Did you miss the change to get the color you wanted?
+Did you miss the chance to get the color you wanted?
 Sign up here to be notified of new This is Wool. offerings.

 Air outside to freshen, wash only when soiled.
 Hand wash warm water.
 (Hot water compromises the integrity of the dye)